awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-lambda-validation-error.md

 # HTTP 502 status code \(Lambda validation error\)<a name="http-502-lambda-validation-error"></a>

-If you’re using Lambda@Edge, an HTTP 502 status code can indicate that your Lambda function response was incorrectly formed or included invalid content\.
+If you're using Lambda@Edge, an HTTP 502 status code can indicate that your Lambda function response was incorrectly formed or included invalid content\.
 For more information about troubleshooting Lambda@Edge errors, see [Testing and debugging Lambda@Edge functions](lambda-edge-testing-debugging.md)\.